Nitinol Stents oxide removal - electropolishing - passivation.

 After rinsing the stents are passivated.
 All stents pass the corrosion test according to ASTM F2129.

-If you are interested in setting up the electropolishing line, please contact us.
+If you are interested in setting up the electropolishing line, please call or email us.